cyber-scribe/ML_trainingP/README.md

 ## ML Training Program
-### This repository contains lessons & projects, i did during a training program around Machine Learning in college.
+### This repository contains lessons & projects done during a training program around Machine Learning in college.
 ### The projects are as follows-
 #### 1. Iris type predictor (Using decision tree classifier)
 #### 2. Students score predictor